ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - The art downloader has been improved to grab significantly more artwork
 - Improved error handling in the PSBBN installer script
 - The setup script has been modified to work on live Linux environments without issues
-- Added support for Arch-based Linux distributions
+- Added support for Arch-based and Fedora-based Linux distributions
 - Added confirmation prompts to the PSBBN installer script when creating partitions
 - PSBBN image updated to version 2.01:
   - Set USB keyboard layout to US English.
 Press `ALT+~` to toggle between kana and direct input